The Trader And JK first 2 pages

 Approximately, the year of 380 billion human inhabitants on the planet Humanity calls Earth.

-Prices for everything were somehow magically preserved by the world’s monetary policymakers since the year of 7.7 billion human inhabitants on Earth.
+Prices for everything were somehow magically preserved by the world’s monetary policymakers since the year of 7.7 billion human inhabitants.

 Jake, his first name, had a troubled youth.
 At age twelve, he committed robbery armed with a steel metal pipe.
 Jake, and a friend, entered a small confectionery store, stealing $184 in Canadian cash bills.